nexendrie/rss/docs/index.md

 Usage
 -----

 Create new instance of \Nexendrie\Rss\Generator, set its properties title and description.
 Then add data source for channel's items.
-It should return array of \Nexendrie\Rss\RssChannelItem.
+It has to return \Nexendrie\Rss\Collection which is a collection of \Nexendrie\Rss\RssChannelItem.

 Example: